-Nestled in the Kumaon foothills of Himalayas, Nainital is amongst one of the most beautiful hill stations in India.
+Nestled in the Kumaon foothills of the Himalayas, Nainital is amongst one of the most beautiful hill stations in India.
 This place is popular for its pleasant climate and several natural attractions.
 Thousands of tourists visit Nainital every year for a relaxing holiday experience.
 If you are wondering, what are the must-visit tourist places in Nainital!

 - Naini Lake